PranavKohli24/PranavKohli24/README.md

 - ☎️ Number: +91 8860271737 (mobile)
-- ⚡ Fun fact I’m a workaholic, I don’t count hours, I align to **outcomes**!
+- a trait of me: i feel joy, euphoria whenever i finally get to the solution.
 - yes, i'm human!